Aprendemos el arte de la negociación con Todd Caponi

 Todd Caponi (21:57):

 When we talk about where the origins of negotiation came from and the origins of where so many of the thoughts, the theories, the discomfort with what it's like to be a negotiator come from, it was at a time when the negotiation was essentially the peak of the conversation.
-Where you're negotiating and then you're done and then you go, and that was the case for many, many years.
-To the point where if there was dissatisfaction on the part of the buyer, what are they going to do?
+Where you're negotiating and then you're done and then you go.
+That was the case for many, many years, to the point where if there was dissatisfaction on the part of the buyer, what are they going to do?
 Are they going to write a letter?
 Are they going to call an 800 number?
-I believe that in today's world, the one big change that's happened, there's really two, but number one is so much of what we buy is only the beginning of the relationship.
-So that negotiation is not the peak.
+I believe that in today's world, one big change that's happened, there's really two, but number one is so much of what we buy is only the beginning of the relationship.
+That negotiation is not the peak.
 It's merely an early milestone on the path to having a long-term relationship where there's maybe more purchases made, there's renewals, there's that type of stuff.
-So that's number one is it's no longer the peak of the relationship, and I think that's an important consideration.
+That's number one, is it's no longer the peak of the relationship, and I think that's an important consideration.

 (22:59):

-The second piece of this is today's world.
-We're in this feedback economy, aren't we?
-Where the ability for individuals to share their experiences, to share the pros and cons, I mean, there's reviews on everything we do by and experience.
-We've got the ChatGPT and the AIs of the world that are exposing everything.
-I just believe that we can no longer think through this lens of let's get the back steal and move on or through the opposite, which is let's just give everything away, get the deal and move on, or get this transaction done and moved on or get this negotiation to move on because that has long ranging consequences in this feedback economy.
+The second piece of this is today's world we're kind of in this feedback economy, aren't we?
+Where the ability for individuals to share their experiences, to share the pros and cons, I mean there's reviews on everything we do, buy, and experience.
+We've got the ChatGPTs and the AIs of the world that are exposing everything.
+I just believe that we can no longer think through this lens of, "Let's get the buck," and move on or through the opposite, which is, "Let's just give everything away," get the deal and move on or get this transaction done and move on or get this negotiation to move on because that has long ranging consequences in this feedback economy.

 (23:41):